-5.6.1 First Year Review
+5.6.1 First-Year Review

-The First Year Review, which should occur before the start of the second year, provides the first official opportunity for the student to meet with the Advisory Committee.
+The First Year Review, which should occur at the start of the second year, provides the first official opportunity for the student to meet with the Advisory Committee.
 The student should bring a summary of his/her coursework and grades, and prepare a short oral presentation of his/her research project.
 The committee will review the academic record and plan of the student and provide advice on the design and implementation of his/her research.
 The advisor will submit an Annual Review Form to the Graduate Studies Committee Chairperson; if the advisor feels there are deficiencies, a letter addressing these deficiencies will be provided to the Graduate Program Chairperson and the student.
 The Graduate Studies Committee Chairperson reviews these summaries, and if necessary discusses any problems with the advisor, the student, and the Graduate Studies Committee.

-5.6.2 Second Year Review
+5.6.2 Second-Year Review

-After the end of the second year, graduate students are required to schedule a committee meeting.
+Near the end of the second year of graduate study, all graduate students are required to schedule a committee meeting.
 This Second Year Review serves as an evaluation of the student's progress toward the degree and as a planning meeting for the Candidacy Exam proposal.
-As such, the timing of the Second Year Review revolves around completion of the Candidacy Examination timeline.
+The Candidacy Exam must be taken by the end of Autumn Semester of the third year of enrollment; students who fail to meet this requirement will be denied enrollment (exceptions are by petition to the Graduate Studies Committee, and will be granted only under extreme extenuating conditions such as serious illness).